GPGeorge/Light-weight-Auditing-with-Access-Data-Macros/COMPLETE_SYSTEM_OVERVIEW.md

 This module must exist in BOTH Backend and Frontend because:
 - Backend Data Macros call it during table operations
+- At runtime Data Macros expect it to be available locally
 - Frontend forms can call it if needed for additional coverage

 ## Data Macros Generated